Crush Your Goals With These 7 Process-Driven Sales Activities

 Being attuned to these signals ensures you don’t miss an opportunity or, conversely, rush a decision.

 To effectively close a deal, one must balance assertiveness with respect.
 Remember, it’s about facilitating a decision, not forcing one.
-Austin walks us through how closing is simply the next step in the process:
+Oberbillig walks us through how closing is simply the next step in the process:

 Many feel as if the close is the most nerve-wracking portion of an appointment, but this is only if you’ve messed up the previous 80% of your pitch.
 For a customer and a rep, a close at its best should feel like a natural sinking, the way you might sink into a recliner with satisfaction after Thanksgiving.
 How is this achieved?
 Getting small yeses in the form of trial closes to gauge whether what you’re showing is a fit.
 And asking great follow-up questions about what they don’t like (if they don’t like it).
 This makes anything you show them after the first option feel tailored.